One Fish, Two Fish, Blowfish, Blue Fish

 "One Fish, Two Fish, Blowfish, Blue Fish" is the eleventh episode of the second season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 24, 1991.
+It originally aired on Fox in the United States on January 24, 1991.
 In the episode, Homer consumes a poisonous fugu fish at a sushi restaurant and is told he has less than 24 hours to live.
 He accepts his fate and tries to do everything on his bucket list before he dies.

-The episode was written by Nell Scovell and directed by Wes Archer.
-It features guest appearances from Larry King, George Takei, Sab Shimono, Joey Miyashima, and Diane Tanaka.
-The episode was selected for release in a video collection of selected episodes, titled The Last Temptation Of Homer, which was released November 9, 1998.
-The episode features cultural references to songs such as "Theme from Shaft", "Gypsies, Tramps & Thieves", and "When the Saints Go Marching In".
+This episode was written by Nell Scovell and directed by Wes Archer.
+It features guest appearances from Joey Miyashima, Diane Tanaka, Larry King, George Takei, Sab Shimono.
+The episode was selected for release in a video collection of selected episodes, titled The Last Temptation of Homer, which was released November 9, 1998.
+The episode features cultural references to songs such as "Theme from Shaft", "Gypsys, Tramps & Thieves", and "When the Saints Go Marching In".

 Since airing, the episode has received mostly positive reviews from television critics.
 It acquired a Nielsen rating of 14.1, and was the highest-rated show on Fox the week it aired.